 Choose the district before the hotel brand

-Downtown keeps first visits easy, Wickenden feels more local, and College Hill helps when campus or museum time is the real trip anchor.
+Downtown keeps first visits easy, Wickenden feels more local, and College Hill helps when campus or museum time is the real reason for the trip.

-Lock the parts of the Providence weekend that can still break the trip if you leave them late: the hotel base, one dinner anchor, and any campus or event move that changes demand.
+Lock the parts of the Providence weekend that can still break the trip if you leave them late: where you stay, the one dinner that matters most, and any campus or event move that changes demand.

 Providence rewards light planning, not no planning.
 The weekend stays easy when the hotel base, one important meal, and the arrival and departure timing are already settled.